 What is the benefit of having your founder stock qualify as QSBS?

 If you hold QSBS for more than 5 years, there is no federal tax on up to $10 million in gain on the sale of the stock.
 None.
 No federal income tax.
 No alternative minimum tax either.
 This is a big deal.
-This could save you about $2.38MM in federal income tax, or more if you are subject to state income tax.
-Imagine if you missed out on this because you never thought or were told about it?
+This could save you about $2.38M in federal income tax, or more if you are subject to state income tax.

 We have run into a number of founders who have regretted not forming their companies as C corporations at the outset.
 We had one client that originally formed his company as an LLC taxed as a partnership, then about 18 months later converted it to a corporation when he raised money from VCs.

 Four years after that, they sold the company for a lot of gain.
 Under 1202, you can’t tack periods in which you were not a C corporation.
 Thus, he could only count the 4 years, and he didn’t have 5 in.
-If he had just started his corporation as a C corporation, then he would have been able to access the QSBS benefit and save a lot in taxes.
+If he had just started as a C corporation, then he would have been able to access the QSBS benefit and save a lot in taxes.

 Ouch.

 Now, this isn’t to say an S corporation is always a bad choice — it may not be.
 It really depends on your personal circumstances, plans, etc. If you are planning to invest a substantial amount of money into your startup, the pass through of the losses might have a lot of present value.
-And the present value of those losses might exceed the discounted potential future value of the QSBS benefit — based on your estimates of exit scenarios, etc. But it also might be that you don’t plan to put a lot of your own cash in the business — thus the benefit of the pass through of the losses might be de minimis and for it you would have given up the 1202 benefit.
+And the present value of those losses might exceed the discounted potential future value of the QSBS benefit, based on your estimates of exit scenarios, etc. But it also might be that you don’t plan to put a lot of your own cash in the business — thus the benefit of the pass through of the losses might be de minimis and for it you would have given up the 1202 benefit.

 Make an informed choice though, after considering all of this.

 Enjoyed this post?
-Subscribe to our newsletter to get our latest stories delivered to your inbox.
+Subscribe to our newsletter to get more helpful startup insights delivered to your inbox.